AeroliteWasTaken/Sekiro-Calculator/README.md

  - Extra Options - Select certain buffs to stats when calculating.

 ## Notes:
- - If nothing is displayed, it most likely means your time scaling is invalid.
-Some areas in the game only use Morning (in this case acting as "Default"), and Bell Evening (Night + Demon Bell).
+ - Some areas in the game only use Morning (in this case acting as "Default"), and Bell Evening (Night + Demon Bell).
+If the enemy is fought at a different time, it will use the stats from Default.
 This usually applies to Endgame enemies.
  - Sen numbers might be off by a small margin due to weird behaviour with ClearCountCorrectParams
  - All of the stuff in Extra Options is pretty experimental, please DM me on discord (worstsniper11) if you find any issues.